While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 As you’re looking out to the mountains, the pool to the left is much hotter than the one on the right.
 While we didn’t have a thermometer, I would guess the temperature was 110°F+ (43°c+).
 It takes a moment to completely submerge due to the heat and we only managed about 15 minutes before getting too hot and switching to the other pool!

-Travertine Secret Spring #3 is large enough to fit 4-6 people comfortably in it, although we did see a group of about 8 people sat around enjoying it with canned beers in hand!
+Travertine Secret Spring #3 is large enough to fit 4-6 people comfortably, or 8 people squished together.

 The smaller, shallower pool had quite a few little beetle-like bugs swimming in it.
 They weren’t bothersome and were seemingly harmless.
 However, you may wish to avoid this pool if you’re squeamish when it comes to bugs.